How could an obviously unqualified person like crass celebrity businessman Donald Trump win the presidency of the United States?

 Domestically, the probable end of the two major political parties as we know them.
 The GOP ceased to be the natural home of conservatives, who will have to appease to Trump and his alt-right support base if they want to remain relevant.
 This is a very different GOP from Ronald Reagan’s or George H. W. Bush’s.
-To remain electorally viable, Democrats, in turn, will probably be increasingly occupied by the populist left, as Bernie Sanders’s socialist rhetoric was able to garner a lot more genuine enthusiasm than what the establishment and its candidate, Hillary Clinton, had to offer.
-Another problem facing the Democrats, is that, after Clinton, they have no viable national leaders left.
+To remain electorally viable, Democrats, in turn, will probably be increasingly busy dealing with the populist left, as Bernie Sanders’s socialist rhetoric was able to garner a lot more genuine enthusiasm than what the establishment and its candidate, Hillary Clinton, had to offer.
+Another problem facing the Democrats is that, after Clinton, they have no viable national leaders left.
 How will it behave as the new opposition and how effective will it actually be?

 Internationally, Trump’s victory brings renewed energy to populists all over the world, being especially dangerous to many European countries with strong nationalist parties, such as Austria and France.
 He could also reignite leftist populism in Latin American countries by becoming their tailor-made scapegoat.
 His promised protectionism, if implemented, could also have troubling consequences for both American and world economies.

-As for what will his presidency ultimately be like, at this point, it is very hard to tell, as he had very few concrete, coherent proposals.
-His election was more about what he was not than about his ideas.
+As for what his presidency will ultimately be like, at this point, it is very hard to tell, as he had very few concrete, coherent proposals.
+His election was more about what and who he was not than about his ideas.
 One theory is that he could still turn out to be a pleasant surprise, even if at the cost of losing his popularity among voters who wanted him to turn Washington upside-down.
 The checks and balances that constrain a president’s field of action and the reality of everyday presidency could also be a factor that end up taming Trump.

-Whatever happens, much like Obama, but to a much larger degree, Trump in all likelihood won’t be able deliver on most of his promises.
+Whatever happens, much like Obama, but to a much larger degree, Trump in all likelihood will not be able deliver on most of his promises.
 This could either continue the vicious cycle of disillusionment, as politicians will need ever more fantastic rhetoric to win elections, leading to ever larger disappointment, or maybe even break the populist chain, with the electorate finally concluding that a saner, more capable person is the lesser of two evils.
 In any case, at this point, nobody knows anything.
 This story is yet to be written.

 Image source: Gage Skidmore